Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Assignments/assignment-2-string-lib-publish.md

 - GitHub project is linked in the progress tracker
 - npm page is linked in the ReadMe of the GitHub repo
-- Put your name next to the student who you code reviewed
+- Put your name next to the student whom you code reviewed

 ### Due date